-a) Enter Y to configure a bootloader password.
+- Enter Y to configure a bootloader password.

-- b) Enter the password.
+- Enter the password.

 - c) Enter the password again.

 - Make your security selections.
+6)

-- a) Specify if the appliance runs in FIPS 140-2 mode.
+- Specify if the appliance runs in FIPS 140-2 mode.
 No is the default.

-Note: This option is for environments that are required to follow the FIPS 140-2 standards.
+This option is for environments that are required to follow the FIPS 140-2 standards.